 How the Evolution of Medication Ordering Reinforces the Importance of the CPOE Triangle

-Even with so much emphasis put on regulations and requirements in today’s mandate driven society, several healthcare organizations are still simply skating by with the absolute bare minimum compliance when it comes to major areas of focus like computerized physician order entry (CPOE) utilization.
+Even with so much emphasis put on regulations and requirements in today’s mandate-driven society, several healthcare organizations are still simply skating by with the absolute bare minimum compliance when it comes to major areas of focus like computerized physician order entry (CPOE) utilization.
 These organizations may have (1) a “best of breeds” HCIS configuration, (2) an older system that they are upgrading or (3) a system they are simply trying to get by with as is.
-Regardless of the circumstance, it is interesting to look back at how CPOE has evolved over the years and how so many organizations are still struggling to use Government mandates as a true springboard for optimization, as opposed to viewing an imposed minimum requirement as the goal to be strived for long term.
+Regardless of the circumstance, it is interesting to look back at how CPOE has evolved over the years and how so many organizations are still struggling to use government mandates as a true springboard for optimization, as opposed to viewing an imposed minimum requirement as the long-term goal.

-Before the “big bang” EHR implementation became the norm, it was typically looked at as a resource nightmare.
+Before the “Big Bang” EHR implementation became the norm, it was typically looked at as a resource nightmare.
 Many times, the same group of core analysts would handle all of the different phases of an implementation, simply because the organization was too lean to allow for more people to be involved and could not afford outside help.
-The pharmacy application often times was part of Phase 1 of the staggered rollout EHR implementation approach, which is what was most commonly used before the big bang trend gained traction.
-Here, the pharmacy along with an analyst, assisting with the hands on build, would work together to ensure that the formulary worked in a way that made sense to the pharmacists and technicians.
+The pharmacy application was often part of Phase 1 of the staggered rollout EHR implementation approach, which is what was most commonly used before the Big Bang trend gained traction.
+Here, the pharmacy, along with an analyst assisting with the hands on build, would work together to ensure that the formulary worked in a way that made sense to the pharmacists and technicians.
 The main focus was on having the appropriate medication sizes be correct and ensuring how it was dispensed and charged for was accurate.
 The pharmacy department knew the formulary better than anyone, as when orders were faxed and/or telephoned in by the providers they were then entered in the system by the pharmacist to allow for printing of a label and charging correctly for that medication.
 If there was a medication shortage or non-formulary substitution, the pharmacy adjusted the order based on either an organization’s policy or phone call to the ordering provider.

-CPOE groups/committees are now a staple in hospitals country wide and should without a doubt be comprised of representatives from all of the ancillaries and different hospital departments to ensure that all points of view are considered when implementing a new system and/or workflow.
-Ensuring that the appropriate feedback is received, the workflow discussions happen both collaboratively and concurrently, and that representatives from all necessary areas/departments are involved from the beginning will without fail always prove beneficial.
+CPOE groups/committees are now a staple in hospitals countrywide and should, without a doubt, be comprised of representatives from all of the ancillaries and different hospital departments to ensure that all points of view are considered when implementing a new system and/or workflow.
+Ensuring that the appropriate feedback is received, the workflow discussions happen both collaboratively and concurrently, and that representatives from all necessary areas/departments are involved from the beginning will always prove beneficial.